andymclaughlin/personal_finance/README.md

 lsof -i :5432

-This will list the instanes running.
+This will list the instances running.
 If  another instance is running it can be ended by

 kill [pid]